 Parative's incident management and response program is approved, maintained and periodically reviewed by our Chief Technology Officer, Jason Zopf.
 The program includes:

 Guidance for escalation procedure.
-The line of escalation is: VP of Engineering > CTO > CEO.
+The line of escalation is: Incident Manager > CTO > CEO.

 Documented actions to be taken in the event of an information security event

 In the event of an incident, Parative uses a specific methodology to review events on Scoped Systems or systems containing Scoped Data relevant to supporting incident investigation.